ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

   - is nested too deeply (more than 4 levels deep)
   - is too large (according to local policy)
   - has an unknown PartSemantics value
-  - contains `partIndex` values which are not continuous from zero

 For the avoidance of doubt, the following cases may be examples of legitimate use cases, and should not be considered the result of a malicious sender.